VIKAS9793/KrishiRakshak-2.0/README.md

 4. **Technical Highlights**
    - Built with PyTorch and PyTorch Lightning
+   - MobileNetV3 Large architecture for efficient inference
-   - Optimized for CPU inference
+   - Optimized for both CPU and GPU
-   - Lightweight and fast predictions
+   - Model export to PyTorch and ONNX formats
-   - Easy to extend with new disease classes
+   - Experiment tracking with Weights & Biases

 ## Quick Start